savannahghi/flutter_graphql_client/CONTRIBUTING.md

 #### Local development

-`sil_graphql_client` and all packages can be developed locally.
+`flutter_graphql_client` and all packages can be developed locally.
 For instructions on how to do this, (develop, test & deploy) see the project's readme file

 ### Pull Requests